 Setting Clear Expectations and Providing Support

-Pro Tip: The secret about getting enthusiastic support from your local SME or uber nerd is–trying to solve the problem independently, and be ok (even excited) to get stuck first before firing-off an email thread or asking for help.
+Pro Tip: The secret to getting enthusiastic support from your local SME or uber nerd is--trying to solve the problem independently, and be ok (even excited) to get stuck first before firing-off an email thread or asking for help.
 If you operate this way, the help and support you receive is fierce and powerful.
-If you don’t, the help you receive may be unmotivated, uninterested, and sometimes tired.
+If you don't, the help you receive may be unmotivated, uninterested, and sometimes tired.

 Autonomy and Professional Growth